 It’s an issue organisations urgently need to tackle, given the body of evidence showing a strong link between engagement and overall company performance.
 Engage For Success research has shown, for example, that companies with high engagement scores frequently report lower staff turnover, higher customer satisfaction and better profit levels than their lower-ranked competitors.

 HR teams tasked with improving engagement often turn to staff surveys to help them pick up on the issues that are leading to dissatisfaction.
 It’s also common to see a raft of initiatives being introduced to improve communication, support career development or give employees more of a voice.
-But one area companies often overlook is the contribution an automated HR system can make to improving engagement levels.
+But one area companies often overlook is the contribution automated HR systems can make to improving engagement levels.

 It may sound counter-intuitive, and of course the human element in any engagement effort is key, but technology can have a significant impact at key stages of the employee lifecycle.